 Many parents are concerned about alcohol and other substances as their children grow up, and rightfully so.

 Our youth are at a higher risk of substance-related mischief than grown-ups.
-Moderately ongoing examination has demonstrated that the brain continues development well into the mid-twenties, and that substance abuse is more hurtful than recently thought to teenagers.
+Ongoing examination has demonstrated that the brain continues development well into the mid-twenties, and that substance abuse is more hurtful than recently thought to teenagers.

 - Alcohol exposes teenagers to a greater risk of injury and harm and doing things they may later regret, than adults.